Zombies+

 Project Overview

-UncannyJackBlack is a Lethal Company mod that introduces a custom AI entity with animations and pathfinding systems.
-This project served as my introduction to animation states and more complex behavior systems.
-The mod features a world-renowned celebrity Jack Black as an enemy with animations and player-seeking navigation that creates tense gameplay moments.
+UncannyJackBlack is a Lethal Company mod that introduces a custom AI entity with advanced animations and pathfinding systems.
+This project served as my introduction to AI animation programming and complex behavior systems.
+The mod features a unique enemy with fluid animations and intelligent navigation that creates engaging gameplay moments.

 Skills & Learning Outcomes